RicardoGuzmanVelasco/RicardoGuzmanVelasco/README.md

 - No Silver Bullet — Essence and Accidents of Software Engineering; Fred Brooks.

 📃 Remarkable papers:
+- On the Criteria To Be Used in Decomposing Systems into Modules; David Parnas.
+- Architectural Blueprints—The “4+1” View Model of Software Architecture; Philippe Kruchten.
+- Programming with Abstract Data Types; Barbara Liskov.
+- Object-Oriented Programming: An Objective Sense of Style; Karl Lieberherr, Ian IIolland, A. Riel.
 - Assuring good style for object-oriented programs; Karl Lieberherr, Ian Holland.
 - ObjectMother: Easing Test Object Creation in XP; Stephanie Punke, Peter Schuh.
 - A Laboratory For Teaching Object-Oriented Thinking; Kent Beck, Ward Cunningham.
-- Programming with Abstract Data Types; Barbara Liskov.
-- On the Criteria To Be Used in Decomposing Systems into Modules; David Parnas.
 - Endo-Testing: Unit Testing with Mock Objects; Tim Mackinnon, Steven F. Freeman, Philip Craig.
-- Architectural Blueprints—The “4+1” View Model of Software Architecture; Philippe Kruchten.
-- Recurring Eventsfor Calendars; Martin Fowler.
+- Recurring Events in Calendars; Martin Fowler.

 📚 Others:
 - TDD by Example; Kent Beck.